-Sango nodded and moved to ladle some into one of the spare wooden bowls but spun and smacked Miroku.
+Sango nodded and moved to ladle some into one of the spare wooden bowls but spun and smacked Miroku with the spoon.
 Giving the now smiling monk a dark glare, she hurried over to the pot to get Kagome some of the stew.

 "Baka," Shippo muttered as he held onto Kagome's shirt.

 "Miroku-sama," Kagome called.
 "My grandfather had something that I think you might like."

 Miroku turned to look at Kagome while she dug through her pack.
 With a triumphant cry, she pulled out the long box that her grandfather gave her.

 "He said it dates back to the time when Midoriko was around," she said handing it to the wide eyed monk.
 "I looked through it.
 There are some useful sutra and ofuda seals that we could use."

 Miroku slowly opened the case and looked over the aged pages.
 Nodding slightly to himself, the silently commended the old priest for the condition that the scroll pages were in.
 Despite being yellowed with age, everything was still legible and clear.